girlsinc/me-and-my-money-edu/src/pages/course/saving-spending-making-money/learning-to-balance-your-checking-account/activities.md

 # TAKE ACTION
 ![Take Action](/assets/img/take-action.jpg)

-In your check register, enter your transactions for the month
+In your check register - or your preferred digital alternative - enter your transactions for the month

 | Check # | Date | Payment | Deposit | Fees | Balance |
 |---------|------|---------|---------|------|---------|